 - 1 large white onion sibuyas, sliced

-- 1 tsp whole black peppercorns paminta
+- 1 teaspoon whole black peppercorns paminta

 - Fish sauce patis to taste